levith-andrade-cuellar/levith-andrade-cuellar/README.md

 welcome to my github :)

 # my name is levith (he/him),
-- i am originally from méxico.
+- i am originally from mexico.
 - i am currently an undergraduate student at nyu abu dhabi.
 - i study a combination of economics and computer science.
 - i am passionate about leadership, creativity and innovation.